Texas basketball will face North Carolina State in SEC-ACC Challenge

 Texas completed the 2023-24 season with a 21-13 overall record and advanced to the NCAA Tournament round of 32, where the Longhorns lost to Tennessee.

-North Carolina State went just 17-14 in the regular season but reeled off five straight wins to win the ACC Tournament before another four consecutive wins in the NCAA Tournament.
-The Wolfpack will lose stars D.J.
+North Carolina State went 17-14 in the regular season, but reeled off five straight wins to win the ACC Tournament before another four consecutive wins in the NCAA Tournament.
+The Wolfpack lose stars D.J.
 Burns and D.J.
 Horne from the team and didn’t make an appearance in ESPN’s recently released annual “way to early” preseason top 25 poll released.

 Texas came in one spot outside of the ESPN poll.